micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.pt.md

 As such, the term [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) is even more inappropriate, since there is no distinct component to manage all available resources (memory, CPU, I/O, etc) and to provide them to the application in a controlled way; most of the time the application has full control over the entire memory space, which, for systems with memory mapped peripherals, also means full control over the I/O.

-The only kernel specific function available in bare-metal embedded systems is CPU management; with multiple threads sharing the CPU, probably a more appropriate name for the RTOS core component is **scheduler**; the µOS++ IIIe documentation uses the term _operating system_ in its definition, occasionally refers to itself as a _scheduler_, and explicitly tries to avoid the term _kernel_.
+The only kernel specific function available in bare-metal embedded systems is CPU management; with multiple threads sharing the CPU, probably a more appropriate name for the RTOS core component is **scheduler**; the µOS++ documentation uses the term _operating system_ in its definition, occasionally refers to itself as a _scheduler_, and explicitly tries to avoid the term _kernel_.

 ### Tasks vs threads